-- An officer or employee of any federal agency;

-- A Member of Congress;
+- An officer or employee of any federal agency; - A Member of Congress;

-- An officer or employee of Congress; or

-- An employee of a Member of Congress.
+- An officer or employee of Congress; or - An employee of a Member of Congress.

-xii.
-Location(s) of Work
+xii.Location(s) of Work

-The applicant must complete the supplied template by listing the City and State for each location where project work will be performed by the prime recipient and subrecipient(s).
-The Location of Work Template is available using the link in the table above.
+The applicant must complete the supplied template by listing the City and State for each location where project work will be performed by the prime recipient or subrecipient(s).